My sole purpose is to make your most difficult situation as peaceful and relaxed as possible – for both you and your pet.

 Other steps that (while not perfect) are helpful and necessary whenever possible are:

-- Everyone attending needs to properly wear masks and maintain social distancing as much as possible.
+- Everyone attending needs to properly wear masks and maintain social distancing as much as possible throughout the visit.

 - Submitting the authorization form electronically directly the website in advance .